Shady-Unknown/ae-thicc-launcher/README.md

 *   **Orphan Recovery:** Found an old folder?
 The launcher can automatically scan it, fetch the correct metadata from the web, and populate it into your library.
 *   **Update Checker:** Compares your local game version against the web version.
 If a new update is available, it notifies you and helps you download the games directly (no patch files supported now, unless specified by the host game's page)
 *   **Digital Store Links:** Automatically grabs official Steam and GOG store links so you can check out the official pages.
+*   *   **Steam Sales Mirror:** You got that game in your library.
+It's SO GOOD!
+And the devs?
+You heard great about them.
+We'll let you know when that piece of art is for sale on **STEAM** and/or **GOG** (nope, F* off Epic)
+*   **Gold Tier:** Games from known Software Houses, verified by the community, in which you can rely forever.
+Non Toxic, Non Predatory, Quality made games that deserves a spotlight

 ### Savegames Manager
 *   **Ludusavi Integration:** Automatically fetches game informations to locate exactly where your game saves are stored, both for Windows and Linux (Proton) prefixes.